UrkiMimi/heckdocs/docs/animation/properties.md

         ![AssignPathDissolveArrow](/assets/animation/DissolveArrowAssignPath.gif)

 ### interactable

 `interactable` may be used in both `AnimateTrack` and `AssignPathAnimation`

 This property controls whether or not the player can interact with the note/wall.

-`interactable` either is or isn't, there is no inbetween.
+`interactable` either is or isn't, there is no in-between.
 When great than or equal to `1`, the object can fully be interacted with.
 When less than `1`, the object cannot be interacted with at all.

 Multiple of this property will be multiplied together.